Skip to content

 JFrog Xray dashboard showing artifact security scan results with vulnerability details and policy violations

-The tool recursively scans every layer and dependency within an artifact.
-For a Docker image, that means the base image, every build layer, and all installed packages.
-For a Java application, it traces through nested JARs and their transitive dependencies.
-This catches vulnerabilities that source-level scanners miss because it analyzes what actually gets deployed.
+The binary-level distinction matters: source-level scanners read manifests like package.json or pom.xml at build time and can miss what actually ends up in a compiled artifact.
+Xray scans the artifact itself — for a Docker image that means the base image, every build layer, and all installed packages; for a Java application it traces through nested JARs and their transitive dependencies.
+That depth catches vulnerabilities that source-level scanners never see.

 What is JFrog Xray?